• Skip to primary navigation

 blackened salmon fillet on a plate with rice and parsley

-Storage Instructions
+Storage Tips

-You can store leftover salmon in an air-tight container in the fridge for up to 2 days.
-It's great to top salads or put in tacos the next day.
+You can store leftover salmon in an airtight container in the fridge for up to 2 days.
+It’s great to top salads or put in tacos the next day.

 The best way to reheat is in a medium skillet over medium high heat.
 Add a little olive oil to the pan and cook until the salmon is warm all the way through.
 You can also microwave it on high in 30 second increments until warmed through.